ackama/refinerycms-redactor/README.md

 An application set up with RefineryCMS 3 or higher.
 For help getting that set up, check out Refinery's [Getting Started guide](refinerycms.com/guides/getting-started/).

+> Note that RefineryCMS is not yet released as a gem - installation is required from Github.

 ### Installation

 Just add this gem to your application's `Gemfile`, replacing the `refinerycms-wymeditor` gem that was inserted by the setup process for RefineryCMS itself: